14 Best Things to Do in Sibenik, Croatia [2026 Update]

 There are three on the mainland and one on the sea, at the entrance to the Sibenik bay.
 And I recommend visiting them all (listed below as unique attractions, as you can visit just one or some.)

-First in a row and the oldest fortresses here is St. Michael’s Fortress (Sveti Mihovil, the oldest of the four, dating back to the 11th century.
+First in the row and the oldest fortress here, St. Michael’s Fortress (Sveti Mihovil), dates back to the 11th century.

 Restored in 2014, it now houses an open-air stage where you can enjoy musical and theatrical performances while taking in the breathtaking views of the surrounding islands and the town.